hosseinoliabak/cisco/Security/01_core_concepts.md

 connected to
   * There is not an IPsec client or software currently running on everybody’s computer
   * Even if there were, not everyone has a digital certificate or a PSK that they could successfully use for authentication

+A. Handshake:

-1. The browser requests that the web server identify itself
+1. The browser (PK<sub>CA</sub>) requests that the web server (SK (SK means private key), PK, The Server's Identity Certificate Issues by a CA) identify itself
 2. The server sends the browser a copy of its digital certificate, which may also be called an SSL certificate
 3. The browser determines the certificate is valid based on the signature of the CA (or is not valid)
 4. Assuming the certificate is trusted, the browser now has access to the server’s public key contained in the certificate